Augustinaoyinade/DSA-Data-Analysis-Capstone-Project-/README.md

 Column, Line, Bar, Pie, Area and Combo
 * Organized with consistent layout and labeled headers

-## 🔑 Key Recommendations for Product Improvement, Marketing, and Customer Engagement
+## Recommendations for Product Improvement, Marketing, and Customer Engagement

 1. **Focus on High-Performing Categories**
    Electronics, Home & Kitchen, and Computers & Accessories consistently top product count, reviews, and revenue potential.
 Prioritize these categories for new product launches, detailed competitive analysis, and optimized advertising.